 Imagine you’re a food brand, and your advertising appears above a story on food poisoning.
 Even if there’s no connection between the two, their proximity can inspire subconscious ideas in potential customers.
 They might come to associate your products with sickness or low food standards.
 This could lead to reduced sales or diminished trust in your safety practices.

 Alternatively, a misplaced ad could make you seem hypocritical.
 If your brand pitches itself as eco-friendly but appears on a blog supportive of fossil fuels, you could be seen as insincere or purely profit-focussed.
-This could have a serious impact on your reputation and green credentials, which is concerning when trust is so important to today’s customers.
+This could seriously impact your reputation and green credentials, which is concerning when trust is so important to today’s customers.

 Fake news and conspiracy theories - patently untrue claims, in other words - create similar problems for your brand.
 Adverts that appear close to this content are seen, rightly or wrongly, to be promoting or funding it.
-While this usually isn’t a deliberate choice on a business’ part, it still does damage to your reputation.
+While this usually isn’t a deliberate choice on a business, it still damages your reputation.

 In extreme situations, brands have inadvertently raised funds for terrorist organizations and extremist groups.
 While this isn’t a threat you’re likely to face, it’s evidence enough that brand safety is worth considering.